jakobvonessen/Unity/README.md

     }
     ```
 ## f5.cs
-Allows easy access to the `Play` button in Unity by mapping the **F5** key to it. ***Put anywhere in the project hierarchy to make it work.***
+Allows easy access to the `Play` button in Unity by mapping the **F5** key to it.
+***Put anywhere in the project hierarchy to make it work.***

 ## camScript.cs
 Lets a user with a 3DConnexion CAD mouse and the [SpaceNavigator Driver](https://github.com/PatHightree/SpaceNavigator) Unity Asset move around the camera at runtime.
+If you want the current camera position drawn on the screen, place a *Text (UI)* element

 ***Drag onto the main camera to make it work.***

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NDg3MzI3NiwtMjEzMDUxMTc0LC04ND
+eyJoaXN0b3J5IjpbLTg3ODc4NDAzMCwtMjEzMDUxMTc0LC04ND
 gxMzk3NzUsMTE0MjU5OTQ4NSwtMTgxMzYwODMsLTEwNTcwMTM4
 ODZdfQ==
 -->